mendix/docs/content/en/docs/developerportal/collaborate/general-settings/_index.md

 {{< figure src="/attachments/developerportal/collaborate/general-settings/keys.png"   width="800"  >}}

-To create a new app API key, click **Create New API Key**  and follow these steps:
+To create a new app-specific API key, click **Create New API Key**  and follow these steps:

 1. Fill in the **API key name**.
 2. Click **Generate API Key** to be able to use the app API key.